 Cooking Method :

-- Wash rice & lentils together and soak for 3 hours.
+- Wash rice & lentils and soak them together for 3 to 4 hours.

 - Wash drumstick leaves, chop onions finely & keep them aside.